List of Pose characters: Judy Kubrak

 Judy Kubrak (portrayed by Sandra Bernhard) is a nurse who treats HIV-positive people and an activist, member of ACT UP.
 She works at the Roosevelt Hospital and is first seen treating Pray Tell's HIV-positive long-time boyfriend Costas Perez, who by then was in an advanced stage of the disease.
 In the second season, Judy becomes an ally to the ballroom community and is revealed to be a lesbian.
 Alongside Pray Tell, she organizes cabarets to cheer up the HIV patients and alleviate their suffering.
 She also helps Pray Tell and Blanca to get Candy's body after she is murdered.
-In season 3 she moves from the HIV/AIDS ward to the maternity ward, saying she is tired of being around death and is brought joy by all the new life.
+In season three she moves from the HIV/AIDS ward to the maternity ward, saying she is tired of being around death and is brought joy by all the new life.

 After having a single guest appearance in the first season, Bernhard was promoted to the series' main cast for the second season onward.

 Stan Bowes

 Stan Bowes (portrayed by Evan Peters) is an ordinary New Jersey citizen who lands a job at Trump Tower in New York City to help his household, consisting of wife Patty and two children.
 He begins an affair with sex worker Angel Evangelista after meeting her in the Chelsea Piers; they quickly fall in love with each other.
 Stan is hired to work alongside Matt and eventually requests a salary raise to afford an apartment for Angel.
 Their relationship grows as Patty starts suspecting, leading to him leaving Angel alone in Christmas, though he had promised her he would be available for her during one hour.
 By getting a promotion, Stan starts a rivalry with Matt, who is aware of Stan's affair and tells Patty about it.
-She then visits Angel and gets stunned upon learning that Angel is a trans woman.
+Patty then visits Angel and is stunned upon learning that Angel is a trans woman.
 Patty confronts Stan, and they start visiting couples therapy; in a session, she tells him that she wants some time apart and kicks Stan out of their house.
 In retaliation, Stan physically confronts Matt at the office, in which Matt comes out on top.
 Afterwards, Stan and Angel begin living together as a couple; however, their relationship falls apart when she takes him to a ball, and he gets overwhelmed by the atmosphere and culture, realizing that he did not belong there and leaving Angel.
 At the end of the first season, Stan shows up outside the ballroom and begs Angel to accept him back, promising to "rescue" her from the balls, but she rejects him.

 Despite having a major role in the first season, the character does not appear in the second or third season.